CoCoNet: A Collaborative Convolutional Network: Experiments and Results

 \subsection{Experiments}

 We train each of the three target datasets (CUB, NZBirds, IndBirds) through a combination of one stage and two stage transfer learning.
 For one stage transfer learning, two separate configurations have been used: 1) the network is pre-trained for general object recognition on ImageNet and then fine-tuned on the target dataset; 2) the network is pre-trained for bird recognition on the large north american bird dataset (NABirds) and then fine-tuned on the target dataset.
 For two stage training, the network is trained successively on ImageNet, NABirds and then the target dataset.
-Note that for pre-training, always the original architecture (AlexNet/VggNet) is used, CoCoNet only comes into play during fine-tuning.
-Also note that the configurations with AlexNet, VGG16 and VGG19 are named CoCoNet1, CoCoNet2 and CoCoNet3 respectively.
+Note that for pre-training, always the original architecture (VggNet) is used, CoCoNet only comes into play during fine-tuning.
 During both pre-training and fine-tuning, we start with 0.001 learning rate, but shift to 0.0001 once there is no change in loss anymore, keeping the total number of iterations/epochs constant at 1000 and using the Adam [17] optimiser.
 We investigate how the end-to-end formulation of CoCoNet fares in controlled experiments with competing configurations.
-We perform the same experiments using the original architecture (AlexNet/VggNet), then we observe change in accuracy with cascaded CNN+CRC and the end-to-end CoCoNet.
+We perform the same experiments using the original architecture (VggNet), then we observe change in accuracy with cascaded CNN+CRC and the end-to-end CoCoNet.
 We also further tabulate the results with cascaded CNN+ProCRC as well as Bilinear CNN [23].
 For each dataset, images are resized to 128$\times$128 and experiments are conducted with five-fold cross validation.